Hectonight/dstat/README.md

 ## About
 dstat is a command line tool to help you quickly find statistics pertaining to a set of data.
 You can either you a file or stdin as input.
+You can

 ## Installation
 Download the binary found [here](https://github.com/Hectonight/dstat/releases/tag/1.0.0)